Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations: Neutrino transport

 where $\eta_\nu = \mu_\nu/T$ (not to be confused with the emissivity or number emissivity, $\eta$ or $\eta_N$).
-The Fermi integrals are defined as follows \footnote{These integrals can be numerically challenging and we are required to evaluate a large number of them for each time step.
-We follow the accurate and fast approach of \cite{Fukushima_15} to compute the integrals.}:
+The Fermi integrals are defined as follows:\footnote{These integrals can be numerically challenging and we are required to evaluate a large number of them for each time step.
+We followed the accurate and fast approach of \cite{Fukushima_15} to compute the integrals.}

 We can then find the neutrino temperature by combining equations \eq{eq:ave1} and \eq{eq:ave2}.
-In our implementation of the grey scheme, we follow \cite{Foucart:2015vpa} and chose the following expression for the chemical potential
+In our implementation of the gray scheme, we follow \cite{Foucart:2015vpa} and chose the following expression for the chemical potential

 where $\mu_\nu^{eq}$ is the chemical potential of the neutrinos assuming equilibrium with the fluid and $\tau$ is the optical depth of the neutrinos.